CobayaSampler/cobaya/docs/theories_and_dependencies.rst

 up in to separate classes the calculation can be modularized, and each class can have its own nuisance parameters and speed, and hence be sampled efficiently using the built-in fast-slow parameter blocking.

-Theories should inherit from the base :class:`.theory.Theory` class, either directly or indirectly.
+Theories should inherit from the base :class:`~.theory.Theory` class, either directly or indirectly.
 Each theory may have its own parameters, and depend on derived parameters or general quantities calculated by other theory classes (or likelihoods as long as this does not lead to a circular dependence).
 The names of derived parameters or other quantities are for each class to define and document as needed.

-To specify requirements you can use
+To specify requirements you can use the :class:`~.theory.Theory`  methods

-* :meth:`.theory.Theory.get_requirements`, for things that are always needed.
+* :meth:`~.theory.Theory.get_requirements`, for things that are always needed.
-* return a dictionary from the :meth:`.theory.Theory.needs` method to specify the requirements conditional on the quantities that the code is actually being asked to compute
+* return a dictionary from the :meth:`~.theory.Theory.needs` method to specify the requirements conditional on the quantities that the code is actually being asked to compute

-The actual calculation of the quantities requested by the :meth:`.theory.Theory.needs` method should be done by :meth:`.theory.Theory.calculate`, which stores computed quantities into a state dictionary.
+The actual calculation of the quantities requested by the :meth:`~.theory.Theory.needs` method should be done by :meth:`~.theory.Theory.calculate`, which stores computed quantities into a state dictionary.
 Derived parameters should be saved into the special ``state['derived']`` dictionary entry.
 The theory code also needs to tell other theory codes and likelihoods the things that it can calculate using